 (1) The Ecclesiastical Council utilizes the services of the Theological Study Commission for performing its tasks.

-(2) Each Pastor’s Convention annually elects one of its members onto the Theological Study Commission.
+(2) Each Pastors’ Convention annually elects one of its members onto the Theological Study Commission.
 The Bishop is an ex officio member of the Theological Study Commission.

 CHAPTER 9